A case review of Re; McLaren1

 In McLaren the applicant, her sister and the Official Guardian sought the removal of the four executors who were also beneficiaries.
 The deceased owned a Virginia property and the only reason this application was commenced was to divest the trustees of the power to sell that property.
-The judge who made the original order appealed from, made these key findings:

-- No unwarranted delay;
+- no unwarranted delay,

-“.Though, in the eyes of the law, the making of the advances was a breach of trust, it was, I think, a mere technical breach of trust within the meaning of secs.
+“Though, in the eyes of the law, the making of the advances was a breach of trust, it was, I think, a mere technical breach of trust within the meaning of secs.
 36 and 37 of the Trustee Act, R.S.O.
 1914, ch.
 121. It is due to these executors and trustees to say that, in making the advances now complained of as a breach of trust, they acted honestly, and did what they, in good faith, believed to be in the best interest of all, and did not prefer one to another.
 To my way of thinking, these technical breaches of trust cannot fairly be made a ground for removing the trustees from their office or of controlling them in the management of the trust-estate …”.

-One author suggests that an estate trustee has 10 general duties.20 Over and above that list the courts have indicated that the estate trustee has a duty to treat beneficiaries with an even hand.21 The courts have made clear that technical minor breaches of those duties do not warrant the removal of those executors.
+One author suggests that an estate trustee has 10 general duties.20 Over and above that list, the courts have indicated that the estate trustee has a duty to treat beneficiaries with an even hand.21 The courts have made clear that technical minor breaches of those duties do not warrant the removal of executors.
 For the applicant/plaintiff seeking the removal of the executor it is imperative to show how the breach of duty or trust was “substantial”.
 It must be shown that the breach of trust in question substantially hurts the interests of the beneficiaries.